bobwol/facebook-chatbot-tutorial/README.md

 - deploy your app on Heroku

 ## Use localtunnel
+1. set config-vars in `default.config` file in your app
 1. `npm install -g localtunnel`
 2. Tunnel our local server port
 3. `lt --port 5000`